top of page

-To show they belong.
-To show how past believers may have accepted and affirmed Queer Christians in their congregations.
-The novel affirms LGBTQ in the early church as a model for today.
+I could have ignored these queer characters in my fiction based on the Bible, but I include them to show they belong.
+The fiction shows how past believers may have accepted and affirmed Queer Christians in their congregations.
+The novel affirms LGBTQ people in the early church as a model for today.

 Paul wrote that Jesus broke the dividing walls between us (Ephesians 2:14-15) and that no part of God’s body receives more honour (1 Corinthians 12:21-26).
 God shows no partiality of favouritism for the majority (Galatians 2:6 and 3:28, Colossians 3:11, Ephesians 2:19, 1 Corinthians 11:11-12 and 12:13, Acts 10:34-35, 1 Peter 2:9, Romans 2:11 and 3:22, James 2: 1- 9, John 3:16-17 and 4:13).

 We are all made righteous by faith (Romans 3:22).
 We show our faith by obedience.
+There is no commandment to be heterosexual.
 The greatest commandment is to love God and love your neighbour (Matthew 22:36-40).
 Jesus said our love for one another should mark us as his people (John 13:35).
 A Christian, regardless of orientation, is to be faithful to his or her partner.
 God gives some the gift of celibacy, but it is not a requirement based on sexual orientation[iii].

 Our faith is shown by the fruit we bear (Matthew 7:17, Galatians 5:22, James 2:18).
 What if the fruit of opposing homosexual activity has harmed LGBTQ+ folk and inhibited God’s redemptive work?
 What if God has sought out and embraced LGBTQ+ people?
 What if it dishonours God when the church treats some believers as secondary?
 Representing LGBTQ+ characters in fiction is a public way to honour God and the diversity God has created.

-Because She Was Called is a fiction.
-It does not replace Scripture.
+My novels are historical fiction.
+They don't replace scripture.
 Fiction set in Bible times can aid our understanding and contemplation, stimulate fresh perspectives, and drive us to look again at the Bible.
 This story dramatizes the scholarship of egalitarian and affirming Christians, imagining a past that might have been forgotten or sidelined in our history.
 It amplifies the stories of women in the Bible who were apostles, evangelists, preachers, and church-planters.
 This fiction is consistent with Scripture and with history and first-century Roman culture.
 My hope is that it will strengthen your faith and encourage you to look again at how God equips and calls all people, and the Holy Spirit fills us with wisdom and boldness.

 Longinus